 This isn’t to say that there weren’t thriving communities online at the time, as chat apps such as AOL Instant Messenger (warmly known as AIM) or MSN Messenger provided opportunities for conversations with friends online (when your family wasn’t on the phone of course) or to talk to strangers in their loosely indexed chat rooms – an activity that was far more foreign than it has become today.

-With Web2 the sense of community was rooted in participation, largely in part to the advent of low-no code development tools for web (looking at you Squarespace) providing users with access to new tools to express themselves, voice their opinions, and share their beliefs on a global scale in real time.
+With Web2 the growth was rooted in participation, largely in part to the advent of low-no code development tools for web (looking at you Squarespace) providing users with access to new tools to express themselves, voice their opinions, and share their beliefs on a global scale in real time.
 The metric for success during this period was typically “engagement rates” which, depending on who you asked, would often have varying formulaic derived data to support it, but was ultimately a quantity driven metric with those gaining the most likes and followers reigning supreme.

 In the late stages of Web2, as we’re experiencing them now, the metrics have shifted greatly towards quality-based measurements; with success equating to involvement over volume.
 In this phase of Web2, communities were more incentivized to have 100 highly active members in their ranks, as opposed to 1,000 passive members following the increase in habits for users attempting to game the system through fake followers and bots.